samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 This is called `contramap` instead of `map` because the order of the types is reversed.
 The new `Gate[B]` applies the mapping function on its input of type `B` to transform it into type `A`, and only then can it call `Gate[A]`.
-If you're into category theory, gates are actually [contravariant functors][contravariant].
+If you're into Haskell, gates are actually [contravariant functors][contravariant].

 Another example is `multi`, which takes a gate that operates on a single value of type `A` and creates a gate that operates a sequence of those values and accumulates the universes: